miclovich/message-sending-metrics/README.md

  * /usr/sbin/bearerbox /etc/kannel/kannel.conf
  * /usr/sbin/smsbox /etc/kannel/kannel.conf

+[kannel.conf](https://gist.github.com/1281273) used can be found here, you can copy or save a copy of your existing confs:

 ### Prerequisites to running the test

 You will get the best results if you flush out your existing logs, restart your smsbox/bearerbox and start "CLEAN".